swng/tetris-scripts/tetrio/README.md

 # disputed_blitzers.py
 Some scores are marked as disputed on the leaderboard.
 Who and why?
 Is the common denominator just tetrio+ or whatever?
 Curious.

+# b2b_level_tetrio.js
+At what b2b chain do certain "levels" start in tetrio attack table?
+Figure it out with binary search using tetrio damcalc function.